matiboy/minion/README.md

   $ pip install -r requirements.txt
 ```

-This installs **only** what is required for Minion and the Big Boss to work.
+This installs **only** what is required for Minion and the [Big Boss](./boss) to work.
 As you install components, the Big Boss will attempt to pip install any extra Python requirement.
 Please refer to the README.md file in each component for further information.

 ### Create a config

 There are two ways to start a config:

-The easiest way is to copy a config from one of the examples in the "examples" folder
+The easiest way is to copy a config from one of the examples in the "examples" folder.

-Or you could simply fire up the Big Boss and go through the 4 sections: Nervous System, Sensors, Actuators and Commands.
+Or you could simply fire up the [Big Boss](./boss#getting-started) and go through the 4 sections: Nervous System, Sensors, Actuators and Commands.

 ## Sensors